hglabplh-tech/S48_Posix_ext/README.md

-# S48_Posix_ext
+# Scheme 48 posix extension
  This is a posix extension fo Scheme48.
-There are some Posix functions built in and this will be a extension for POSIX
+There are some Posix functions built in and this will be a extension for the official POSIX functionality